jgoggles/snf/src/content/19-05-18-jon-gray-swing.md

 The best case scenario of not swinging is a pass ball, wild pitch, non-injury-resulting hit-by-pitch, or walk, all of which would score a run.
-This was not totally out of question since the basically makes-it-up-as-he-goes Angel Hernandez was calling balls and strikes, so you might get something to wobble your way from sheer incompetence umpire-wise.
+This was not totally out of question since the basically-makes-it-up-as-he-goes Angel Hernandez was calling balls and strikes, so you might get something to wobble your way from sheer incompetence umpire-wise.
 Plus since Jon has (hypothetically) been instructed to play it cool up there pitcher Cole Irvin will not (hypothetically, maybe) be